NegatiV-64/NegatiV-64/README.md

 # ⚡️ What I do:

-I am a <strong>front-end developer</strong>, currently working for <a href="https://latmedia.uz">LatMedia Group</a>.
+I am a <strong>front-end developer</strong>, currently working for Alfakon Systems.
 However, my interests are not stick with front-end world, but also I like to learn more in the world of programming.

 # 🚀 What I Use